leberkc/nlp-news-aggregator/db/readme.txt

-create a database named "news"
+Create a database named "news"
+The database is only used for the code in the rss directory to store and display results from news feeds